310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tomoya %}
-Woah--!!
+Woah—!!
 Mitsuru, stop!
 Don’t tug on my pants!!
 My underwear’ll be seen!
 {% endbubble %}

 {% bubble Hajime %}
 Hehe, we’re always changing together, so there’s no need to be shy all of a sudden.

-Ah-- It’s true, there’s something written on the tag.
+Ah— It’s true, there’s something written on the tag.

 Hmm… Hrnn… I can’t see it very well.
 {% endbubble %}

 {% bubble Tomoya %}
 H-Hajime!
 Could you please not peek?
-This isn’t like when we’re changing clothes--It’s just plain embarrassing!
-Hey--Seriously, quit staring like that!
+This isn’t like when we’re changing clothes— It’s just plain embarrassing!
+Hey—!
+Seriously, quit staring like that!
 {% endbubble %}

 {% bubble Hajime %}